Behaviour Policy

 • Positive behaviour around school is to be acknowledged;

-• At Winchelsea, we want to foster a community and collective ethos amongst all members of the school and promote values of caring, empathy, teamwork and coordination;
+• At Winchelsea School, we want to foster a community and collective ethos amongst all members of the school and promote values of caring, empathy, teamwork and coordination;

 • Any kind of violence, threatening behaviour or abuse between pupils, or by pupils/parents/carers towards the school’s staff, will not be tolerated.
-If a parent/carer does not conduct himself/herself properly, the school reserves the right to ban them from the school premises and, if the parent/carer continues to cause disturbance, he or she may be liable to prosecution.
+If a parent/carer does not conduct themselves properly, the school reserves the right to ban them from the school premises and, if the parent/carer continues to cause disturbance, they may be liable to prosecution.

 Policy Objectives